 Comment

 Unlike Title VII, Section 1981 does not contain a specific statutory provision prohibiting retaliation.
 But the Supreme Court has held that retaliation claims are cognizable under Section 1981 despite the absence of specific statutory language.
 CBOCS West, Inc. v.
 Humphries, 553 U.S. 442 (2008).
-And the Third Circuit has indicated that the legal standards for a retaliation claim under Section 1981 are generally the same as those applicable to a Title VII retaliation claim.
+And the Court of Appeals has indicated that the legal standards for a retaliation claim under Section 1981 are generally the same as those applicable to a Title VII retaliation claim.
 See, e.g., Cardenas v.
 Massey, 269 F.3d 251, 263 (3d Cir.
 2001) (“[T]o establish a prima facie retaliation claim under Title VII [or] § 1981 … , [a plaintiff] must show: (1) that he engaged in a protected activity; (2) that he suffered an adverse employment action; and (3) that there was a causal connection between the protected activity and the adverse employment action”); Khair v.
 Campbell Soup Co., 893 F. Supp.
 316, 335-36 (D.N.J.
 1995) (noting that with respect to retaliation claims, “The Civil Rights Act of 1991 extended § 1981 to the reaches of Title VII.”).

 Where the plaintiff seeks recovery under both Title VII and Section 1981 for retaliation, it may be possible to use this instruction for both causes of action.
 It should be noted, however, that a claim under Section 1981 can be brought against an individual as well as the employer.
 Therefore a plaintiff might bring a retaliation claim not only against the employer but also against the employee who took the allegedly retaliatory action.
 It would then be appropriate to instruct the jury that while it can impose liability on the individual under Section 1981, it cannot do so under Title VII.
-Additionally, there is Third Circuit authority for the proposition that Section 1981 retaliation claims require proof of an additional element that does not apply to Title VII retaliation claims.
+Additionally, there is Court of Appeals authority for the proposition that Section 1981 retaliation claims require proof of an additional element that does not apply to Title VII retaliation claims.
 That proposition finds support in Estate of Oliva ex rel.
 McHugh v.
 New Jersey, 604 F.3d 788, 798 (3d Cir.
 2010), and Castleberry v.
 STI Group, 863 F.3d 259 (3d Cir.
 2017).
-After noting the Supreme Court’s holding in CBOCS West “that section 1981 also encompasses ‘the claim of an individual (black or white) who suffers retaliation because he has tried to help a different individual, suffering direct racial discrimination, secure his § 1981 rights,’ “ Oliva, 604 F.3d at 798 (quoting CBOCS, 128 S. Ct. at 1958), the Oliva court stated: “In a retaliation case a plaintiff must demonstrate that there had been an underlying section 1981 violation.
+After noting the Supreme Court’s holding in CBOCS West “that section 1981 also encompasses ‘the claim of an individual (black or white) who suffers retaliation because he has tried to help a different individual, suffering direct racial discrimination, secure his § 1981 rights,’ “ Oliva, 604 F.3d at 798 (quoting CBOCS, 553 U.S. at 452), the Oliva court stated: “In a retaliation case a plaintiff must demonstrate that there had been an underlying section 1981 violation.
 Id.”
 Oliva, 604 F.3d at 798.